Empowering our young people

 Our Cadets take part in a range of activities including:

-- Road Traffic Collision skills
+- Road Traffic Collision skills such as cutting up cars

 - First Aid